 When you factor in the amount you spend on your children’s parties in addition to the misfit of toys already in your home, it can be beyond frustrating.
 There is something to be said for thinking outside the (Jack-in-the) box when buying gifts for kids.

-If you can afford it, think of a day at a local amusement park, but a movie day can be fun and a bit more affordable, too.
-Better yet—if you have the funds, the inclination, and the time, consider going on a family trip to celebrate in lieu of the party.
+If you have the funds, the inclination, and the time, consider going on a family night away or weekend break to celebrate in lieu of the party.
 When you consider how expensive parties can be these days, it’s not out of the realm of possibility to break even!